 This program is part of the BIOS code that comes with your computer.
-Among the tasks for this program are, configure parallel port assignments, change the device startup sequence, set the date and time, and set passwords.
+This program enables you to configure parallel port assignments, change the device startup sequence, set the date and time, and set passwords.

-• SCSISelect Utility program (some models)
+SCSISelect Utility program (some models)

 With the built-in SCSISelect Utility program, you can configure the devices that are attached to the optional SCSI adapter.
-See "Using the SCSISelect Utility program" on page 24 for more information.
+See "Using the SCSISelect Utility program" on page 27 for more information.

-The sections in this chapter give an overview of these two programs.
+This chapter provides an overview of these two programs.